 The author is extremely grateful to Prof. Michael Fill (Rush University Medical Center, Chicago) and his lab (especially Alma Nani) for performing the experiments on the anomalous mole fraction predictions and for performing them so quickly.
-Useful comments on the manuscript from Wolfgang Nonner, ???? are also gratefully acknowledged.
+Many thanks to Montserrat Samsó for very helpful conversations on RyR structure.
+Useful comments on the manuscript from Wolfgang Nonner, Bob Eisenberg, Dezső Boda, and Michael Fill are also gratefully acknowledged.
 The author was supported through NIH grant 5-R01-GM076013 (Robert Eisenberg, PI).